Otologic-Tech/otologic-web/DEPLOYMENT.md

 2. Ensure the source is set to "GitHub Actions"
 3. Verify the workflow file exists at `.github/workflows/deploy.yml`
 4. Check the Actions tab for detailed error logs

+**If you get "Branch not allowed to deploy" error:**
+1. Go to Settings → Environments → github-pages
+2. Under "Deployment branches and tags", select "No restriction" OR
+3. Add your branch name (main/master) to the allowed branches list
+4. Alternatively, go to Settings → Pages and ensure source is "GitHub Actions"

 **If assets don't load on GitHub Pages:**
 - Ensure the `base` path in `vite.config.ts` matches your repository name